How to Avoid Arguments, Deal with Disputes and Stop Fighting

-Do everything you possibly can to avoid offending your brothers and sisters: ‘An offended relative is more unyielding than a fortified city’ (Proverbs 18:19).
+Do everything you possibly can to avoid offending people: someone close to you who’s been offended can be ‘… more unyielding than a fortified city’ (Proverbs 18:19).
 Serious disputes create barriers among friends.
 These walls are easy to erect and extremely hard to pull down.

 - Choose your words carefully

 Your words can be a life-giving force, bring great satisfaction and heal division: ‘Words satisfy the mind as much as fruit does the stomach; good talk is as gratifying as a good harvest’ (v.20, MSG).

 Yet words can also be a destructive force: ‘Words kill, words give life; they’re either poison or fruit – you choose’ (v.21, MSG).
 You can do great good or great damage by what you say.